holochain/holochain-rust/doc/holochain_101/src/json_string.md

   - seriously... e.g. we pushed our own `JSON.parse` implementation upstream for the AssemblyScript team, that's _JSON parsing in JavaScript_!
   - don't underestimate how bleeding edge and limited the WASM tooling still is
+    - to work directly with WASM you must be prepared to bleed
 - If you don't use JSON you can't use `hdk` macros for that part of your zome
 - Only valid UTF-8 strings are supported (may change in the future)